isomerpages/edb-pix/index.md

       button: Send us your feedback
       url: /feedback/
   - infobar:
-      title: About EDB
+      title: WHO WE ARE
-      subtitle: Who we are
+      subtitle: NAV BY EDB
       description: "The Singapore Economic Development Board (EDB) is a government agency under the Ministry of Trade and Industry.
 Visit EDB for more information and resources. "